U.S. lobbying probes persist though Mueller investigation over

 In a sign that evidence from Mueller’s 22-month investigation may yet ensnare more prominent Washington figures, federal prosecutors in Washington cited a former U.S. congressman “working for the government of Ukraine” in charges filed Thursday against former Obama administration official Greg Craig.

-Craig is due to appear in court in Washington on Friday afternoon to plead not guilty to lobbying violations and making false statements.
+Craig pleaded not guilty on Friday to lobbying violations and making false statements.

 The former congressman is not named in Craig’s indictment, but other filings by his former law firm cite identical work done for the firm by Vin Weber, a lobbyist with Mercury Public Affairs, who was a U.S. representative from Minnesota from 1981 to 1993.